RaviTejaNjr/BraTS-Synthetic-T1CE/README.md

 *Top row: the four images, same patient, same slice.
 Bottom row: the same images with the expert outline drawn on.*

-When we compare **T1** and **T1CE**, the two middle columns, they are from the same patient but minutes apart.
-The only difference is the dye injection, and a **bright ring** appears.
+When we compare **T1** and **T1CE**, they show the same patient's anatomy, but T1CE additionally highlights regions where the contrast agent has entered the tissue.
+The only difference is the dye injection, and **bright contrast-enhancing regions** can appear.

 ## Goals of the Project

-**1. One of the goals of this project is to generate this ring.** T1CE is expensive: it needs an injection, extra machine time, and some patients can't have it.
+**1. One of the goals of this project is to generate the contrast-enhancing regions visible on T1CE.** T1CE requires a gadolinium injection and additional imaging, and contrast administration is not suitable for every patient.
 That's why T1CE is the image this project tries to generate.

 **2. The other goal of this project is to measure whether generated T1CE images are actually useful**, not just convincing, by training a tumour-finding model twice - once on real data alone, once on real data plus generated T1CE - and comparing the Dice scores.

 **3. And the final goal is to find where synthetic data stops helping.** The comparison is run at five dataset sizes — 25, 50, 100, 250 and 951 patients.
 Synthetic data should matter most when real data is scarce and matter less once there is plenty; the aim is to locate that crossover point.
 The deliverable is one graph with two lines, and the point where they meet.

+**Research question:**
+Does synthetic T1CE improve tumour segmentation, and does its benefit decrease as more real training data becomes available?

 ## Dataset

 **BraTS 2021**, from [The Cancer Imaging Archive](https://doi.org/10.7937/jc8x-9874), CC BY 4.0.
-1,251 patients, each with all four images and a hand-drawn tumour outline, at 240 × 240 × 155 and 1 mm resolution.
+1,251 patients, Each patient has four co-registered MRI modalities and expert tumour segmentation labels, at 240 × 240 × 155 and 1 mm resolution.

 Chosen because the four images are already aligned to each other and stripped of facial features.
 Lining up scans of the same patient is a hard problem in itself,